KaylaReid/Local-Storage-Practice/README.md

-# Practive with local storage
+# Practice with local storage